 Hunting really should never be done solo during a SHTF disaster; there will be unprepared people who will kill you to take that deer your just bagged – without batting an eye over the immoral deed.

-Mechanics – Even if your vehicle is no longer running, or if the roads may not accessible, knowledge of mechanical skills will still be needed to keep farm equipment and the motors of your alternative energy methods humming.
+Mechanics – Even if your vehicle is no longer running, or if the roads may not be accessible, knowledge of mechanical skills will still be needed to keep farm equipment and the motors of your alternative energy methods humming.

 Weapons – The number of firearms and other weapons on hand to expel a threat substantially increases when you partner with other preppers.